HomeSearchContact Us

 Charles Welch transferred the juice operations to Watkins Glen, New York in 1896, and the following year to Westfield, New York.
 He processed 300 tons of grapes in 1897.

-In the century following the introduction of Concord grapes, more of these blue-black slip-skin grapes were sold than all other species combined.
-Today, growers harvest more than 336,000 tons in the U.S. Washington grows the largest number, followed by New York, Michigan, Pennsylvania, Ohio and Missouri.
+In the century following the introduction of Concord grapes, more of these purple slip-skin grapes were sold than all other species combined.
+Today, growers harvest more than 336,000 tons in the U.S. Washington State grows the largest number, followed by New York, Michigan, Pennsylvania, Ohio and Missouri.